-'Storage limitation' in Article 4(1)(e) of the new Regulation refers to keeping personal data 'as long as necessary and as short as possible'.
+'Storage limitation' in Article 4(1)(e) of the Regulation refers to keeping personal data 'as long as necessary and as short as possible'.
 In some cases, EU legislation will lay down conservation periods for specific processing operations, while in others, the periods will be for your EUI to determine.
 Establish your conservation periods from your business needs for the specific process - this is not a technical question, it's a business question.
 In the first place, this is about the administrative retention period, but think also about your post-retention action in case of archiving.

 In case you want to keep (parts of) the data for archiving, scientific research, historical or statistical purposes unrelated to the business purpose, think about how this could affect data subjects (see also 'purpose limitation' above).
-Be aware that the new Regulation does not provide a blanket permission to store everything for an extended period of time for archiving, scientific research, historical or statistical purposes.
-In each case, you must have an appropriate legal basis for the processing and assess the necessity and proportionality of any
+Be aware that the Regulation does not provide a blanket permission to store everything for an extended period of time for archiving, scientific research, historical or statistical purposes.
+In each case, you must have an appropriate legal basis for the processing and assess the necessity and proportionality of any data storage.
+In addition, you must also think of safeguards you can apply - e.g. aggregating personal data kept/disclosed for research purposes, banning re-identification in the conditions for granting access for research purposes, etc.

-Changes made for rectifying personal data should be auditable, no to affect the integrity of the data.
+9 Changes made for rectifying personal data should be auditable, not to affect the integrity of the data.

-To give another example: a staff member disagrees with negative feedback from her line manager in an appraisal procedure.
+10 To give another example: a staff member disagrees with negative feedback from her line manager in an appraisal procedure.
 The line manager's statement is 'accurate' in the sense that it is the line manager's assessment.
 Nonetheless, staff should be able to provide their own view and to challenge negative reports in an appeals procedure.
-If the report is changed on appeal, this is however not "rectification" in the sense of Article 14 of the new Regulation.
+If the report is changed on appeal, this is however not "rectification" in the sense of Article 14 of the Regulation.

-e.g. automatically checking if birth dates entered are in the right format and in a plausible range.
+11 e.g. automatically checking if birth dates entered are in the right format and in a plausible range.